PrefectHQ/prefect/docs/concepts/schedules.md

     Longer schedules, such as one that fires at 9am every morning, will adjust for DST automatically.

-## IntervalSchedule
+## Interval

-An `IntervalSchedule` creates new flow runs on a regular interval measured in seconds.
+An `Interval` schedule creates new flow runs on a regular interval measured in seconds.
 Intervals are computed from an optional `anchor_date`.
 For example, here's the a schedule for every 10 minutes.

 ```yaml
 schedule: